thomashkolbe/8080_Home_Computer/README.md

   The MiniMax8085 also provides 32KB (E)EPROM and 32KB RAM and offers
   a 40-pin extension connector.
 Since the pin assignments of the 40-pin connectors are different for the two single board computers and the bus interface is slightly different, some glue logic will have to be modified or extended.
-Also the 8085 MiniMax provides a hardware USART chip (which the 8080 Microprocessor Kit doesn't have), but it lacks a timer chip to generate the 100Hz ticks.
+Furthermore, the 8085 MiniMax provides a hardware USART chip (which the 8080 Microprocessor Kit doesn't have), but it lacks a timer chip to generate the 100Hz ticks.
 Probably the interrupt output of the TMS9918A can be used to generate 60Hz ticks instead.